-We’re all well aware of the healthy benefits of orange juice, but does it cross over to dogs as well?
-With the Vitamin C and the goodness of fresh juice, it seems like a winner.
+We’re all well aware of the health benefits of orange juice, but does it cross over to dogs as well?
+With the high levels of vitamin C and the overall goodness of this fresh juice, it seems like a winner.

-But a dogs nutritional requirements are very different than ours, and it turns out that they get all they need from their fortified dog food.
+But the nutritional requirements for dogs are very different than ours.
+It turns out that they get all they need from their fortified dog food and fresh water.
 You don’t need to supplement it with things like orange juice or vitamin tablets.

 Can I Give My Dog Orange Juice?
 Answer: Not Recommended

 Since your dog doesn’t need anything that’s contained in orange juice, not even the vitamin C, there’s no point in giving it to them.

 The only reason people consider it at all is because of the healthy benefits that we humans get from drinking it.
 But since it’s not the case for dogs, it’s best to avoid the whole situation altogether.